-This type of growth medium is particularly suitable for flooding and draining systems, DWC and upper drip.
+This type of growth medium is especially suitable for flooding and draining systems, DWC and upper drip.
 If you chose another system, it is better to choose a more suitable substrate.

-Mineral wool - an industrial growth platform that is very reminiscent of the familiar fiberglass (industrial glass fibers), but in fact, surprisingly, rocks were formed and melted into thin, long fibers.
+Mineral wool - an industrial growth platform that is very reminiscent of the familiar fiberglass (industrial glass fibers), but in fact was created (surprisingly) from rocks that were melted and stretched into thin, long fibers.

 Mineral wool is excellent in soaking and holding water and is considered quite common, especially for germination (the first growth stage).
 Before use, the rock wool should be dipped in deep water with balanced acidity until it reaches maximum water, and then drained.
 After you do this you can plant / plant the plants.

-Mineral wool is especially suitable for NFT systems, European systems, drip systems.
+Mineral wool is especially suitable for sprouting platform systems for NFT systems, European systems, drip irrigation medium.
 Usage warning: In primary use, dust created from new rock wool can be harmful to health and it is highly recommended to use a mask and eye protection.

-A coconut bed - This is probably the most eco-friendly and eco-friendly platform because it is made entirely of coconut fiber residues that are removed from the coconut industry - an organic 100% substrate.
+A coconut bed - This is probably the most eco-friendly and environmentally friendly platform because it is made entirely of leftover coconut fibers that are removed from the coconut industry - an organic 100% substrate.

-Perlite - It is a rocky volcanic mineral that is heated above 870 ° C and swells and jumps like airy popcorn.
+Perlite - This is a volcanic rocky mineral that is heated above the 870 ° C and swells and pops like airy popcorn.

 The perlite is indicated as an additive with a traditional, hydrodynamic, or even single-breasted mixture.
 The advantage and disadvantage of the perlite stems from its wonderful drainage capacity, which in case of failure will cause rapid dehydration of the plant bed and plant roots.